 Introduction

-Games have been used for some time to the purpose of aiding students to learn and comprehend concepts taught in classrooms.
-However, these serious games are limited in terms of analysis, which do not allow the player to analyze decisions made throughout the game to detect symptoms of the problems which occurred due to wrong decision making.
-The player would require to play the game again and make different decisions trying to figure out which one was not apt to the situation.
-Although, depending on the dynamic of the game, reproducing the same state can be problematic, making it difficult to replay it and try new solutions.
+Games have been used for aiding students to learn and comprehend concepts taught in classrooms.
+However, these serious games are limited in terms of analysis, which do not allow the player to deeply comprehend decisions made throughout the game.
+This analysis is fundamental for detecting symptoms of the problems that occurred due to wrong decision-making.
+The player would be required to play the game again and make different decisions to intuitively figure out which ones were not adequate to the situation.
+However, depending on the dynamics and the complexity of the game, reproducing the same state can be unviable, making it difficult to replay it and try new solutions.

-Neural studies have been made about the capability of learning from the human brain (CHIALVO; BAK, 1999) (CLARK, 1950).
-It has been stated that the process of learning by correcting past mistakes are more efficient, which also increases the ability to adapt to new situations due to the rule of changing synaptic strengths, which ensures that synaptic changes occur only at neurons involved in wrong outputs.
-But in order to correct mistakes made, it is important to know which mistakes were made.
+Neural studies about the learning capability of human brain (CHIALVO; BAK, 1999) (CLARK, 1950) state that the process of learning by correcting past mistakes is more efficient.
+This process increases the ability to adapt to new situations due to the rule of changing synaptic strengths, which ensures that synaptic changes occur only at neurons involved in wrong outputs.
+Nevertheless, in order to correct mistakes, it is fundamental to know which are the mistakes.

-For this purpose, a method to analyze a game flow was informally proposed by (WARREN, 2011), which aims to analyze by a flow graph which maps actions.
-More formal ways were also proposed (CONSALVO; DUTTON, 2006) which the analysis is done by metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
-Another method is by Playtracer (ANDERSEN et al., 2010), which offers a method to visually analyze play traces, providing detailed visual representation of the paths taken by the player through the game.
-The first one is an open idea which can be applied for players, but the other two methods are developer-oriented, meaning they aim to improve the quality of the game.
-That is not the kind of game analysis we desire.
+A method to analyze the game flow using a flow graph that maps actions was informally proposed by (WARREN, 2011).
+More formal ways were also proposed (CONSALVO; DUTTON, 2006), in which the analysis is done by metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
+Another method, called Playtracer (ANDERSEN et al., 2010), offers a way to visually analyze play traces, providing detailed visual representation of the paths taken by the player through the game.
+Besides the WARREN (2011) proposal, which is superficially described in a blog, the other two methods are developer-oriented, meaning they aim to improve the quality of the game by providing feedback to the development team.
+Due to that, we could not find any concrete solution to provide feedback to the player in the context of serious games.

-For this purpose, this paper introduces a framework which will collect the necessary information from the game session while it is played.
-Then this collected data will pass through a series of process to create an oriented graph which maps the actions flow made during the session, using provenance techniques for inference.
-This graph will then be visible to the player, allowing him to analyze and identify critical nodes which influenced the game outcome.
-Doing so will permit him to understand how the outcome came to be and the reason behind it.
-This will aid in the identification of mistakes, allowing for the player to reflect upon them for future interactions.
+The goal of this paper is to introduce the use of provenance to better support learning in the context of serious games.
+Our proposal is composed of a framework, which collects the necessary information from the game session while it is being played.
+This collected data is processed to create an oriented graph, which maps the actions flow made during the game session and the generated outcomes.
+This graph is then visible to the player, allowing him to analyze and identify critical nodes that influenced the game outcome.
+Doing so, it allows him to understand how the outcome was obtained and the decisions that influenced it.
+This also aid in the identification of mistakes, allowing the player to reflect upon them for future interactions.

+This framework was instantiated in the SDM game as a proof of concept.
+The SDM game focuses on introducing Software Engineering concepts and skills to undergraduate students.
+The new version of SDM, which includes provenance support, allows students to analyze their actions and clearly identify the ones that lead to successful or unsuccessful outcomes.
+This scenario is specially representative because there are multiples influences that may lead to success or failure in a software project.